Seek (ASX:SEK): Down >30% in 2026, but it’s directors think its got upside

 Turning to FY24, it made $1.16bn revenue, down 17%.
 Now it is true that this included discontinued operations, but even revenue from continuing operations was down 6%.
 Its adjusted profit was $179m (down 31%) and its ‘reported’ profit was not a profit at all but a $100.9m loss.
 Ian Narev blamed a reduction in job ads from a record high and the impairment of its Zhaopin investment.
 Its Growth fund closed with a $2.1bn value, a figure up 26% since its creation, but down 9% in 12 months.

-For FY24, Seek initially issued guidance of $1.02-1.14bn revenue (down again even at the upper extreme) and an adjusted profit of $130-180m.
-The company would go on to narrow the guidance to $1.06-1.10bn revenue and $135-160m profit and as of mid-May 2025, thinks it is ‘likely to be in the top half of [the] range’.
-It claims that the upgrade of its ad tiers will help, plus proceeds from a partial selldown of its stake in Employment Hero.
+For FY25, Seek initially issued guidance of $1.02-1.14bn revenue (down again even at the upper extreme) and an adjusted profit of $130-180m.
+The company would go on to narrow the guidance to $1.06-1.10bn revenue and $135-160m profit and it delivered net revenue of $1.09bn and an adjusted profit of $155m, down 13%.
+It claimed earlier in the year that the upgrade of its ad tiers would help, plus proceeds from a partial selldown of its stake in Employment Hero – more in this in a moment.

-Seek hopes new AI products will attract a premium for hirers willing to pay for a better experience and more likelihood of a right outcome.
-Ads sent exclusively to high-fit candidates, high exposure in search, promoting their own ads on competing ads and exclusivity on their ads.
-And it claimed at its investor day that it is already reaping dividends.
+Seek has not been blind to the fact that AI could be a threat and an opportunity.
+It hopes new AI products will attract a premium for hirers willing to pay for a better experience and more likelihood of a right outcome.
+These include ads sent exclusively to high-fit candidates, high exposure in search, promoting their own ads on competing ads and exclusivity on their ads.
+For candidates, these products can predict the likelihood of being shortlisted for a job – based on data points generated on its platform that cannot be replicated on ChatGPT.

 More risks!